upmind-automation/webhook-endpoint/README.md

 ## Usage

-First, you should refer to the following guide to configure your webhook endpoint in Upmind: [https://docs.upmind.com/docs/webhooks](https://docs.upmind.com/docs/webhooks).

-The [examples/](/examples) directory contains sample code for how to use this library to implement your endpoint and consume Upmind webhooks.
+The [Examples](/examples) directory contains sample code for how to use this library to implement your endpoint and consume Upmind webhooks.

 ### Quick-start